h2oai/sparkling-water/doc/src/site/sphinx/deployment/rsparkling_on_windows.rst

     Download winutils.exe binary from https://github.com/steveloughran/winutils repository.

-    **NOTE**: You need to select correct Hadoop version which is compatible with your Spark distribution.
+    **NOTE**: You need to select the correct Hadoop version which is compatible with your Spark distribution.
     Hadoop version is often encoded in spark download name, for example, ``spark-SUBST_SPARK_VERSION-bin-hadoop2.7.tgz``.

 -  Error from running ``copy_to``